-When it comes to incentivising salespeople to generate revenue, the tendency is to separate this process from other business operations.
+When it comes to incentivizing salespeople to generate revenue, the tendency is to separate this process from other business operations.
 Unfortunately, sales commissions then become an afterthought, with little consideration to the underlying data.

 Reason 2: The Power of Three

 A commission plan with too many incentives is sure to end badly.
 Incentives need to be transparent, orderly, easy to digest, and have minimal components.
 If sales incentive commissions plans have north of 6 components, reps won’t know where to focus.
-This means that their ensuing choices may not align with what the strategic plan calls for.
+This means that their behaviors may not align with what the strategic plan calls for.